 Voting.
 The holders of Series A Preferred have no voting power, except as required by applicable California law, and no holder of Series A Preferred is entitled to notification of any meeting of shareholders, except any meeting regarding any major corporate events affecting the Company.
 In addition, the Company must provide holders of Series A Preferred with prior notice of record dates relating to certain kinds of corporate actions.
-To the extent that under California law the holders of Series A Preferred are entitled to vote on a matter with holders of Common Stock, voting together as one class, each share of Series A Preferred is entitled to a number of votes equal to the number of shares of Common Stock into which it is then convertible.
+To the extent that under California law the holders of Series A Preferred are entitled to vote on a matter with holders of Common Stock, voting together as one class, each share of shares of Common Stock into which it is then convertible.